NoXPhasma/protondb_faq/README.md

 ## I have sound problems like cracking for example

-In most cases, it helps to install xaudio2 (xact) but in cases such as Skyrim, for example, it can also solve a problem for some but can also cause a new sound problem.
+In most cases, it helps to install xaudio2 (xact) but in cases such as Skyrim, for example, it can also solve a problem for some but can also cause a new sound problem, but it is always worth a try.

 it is sufficient to set "xaudio2_7.dll" to native, builtin in winecfg or installing xact with winetricks.